 - A. Project Applicability: Architectural details consistent with the requirements of this Unified Development Ordinance shall be required when an Improvement Location Permit for a new primary structure is obtained. - B. Architectural Elements: - 1.
 Front Facade: The front facade of single-family and two-family dwellings shall be parallel or thirty degrees (30°) of parallel to the street to which the dwelling gains primary access, except as described below: - a.
 On corner lots, the front facade may face either street. - b.
 A single-family dwelling that is setback 200 feet or more from the street to which the dwelling gains primary access may orient the front facade up to ninety degrees (90°) from parallel to that street. - 2.
 Roof: - a.
+The minimum pitch shall be five vertical units to twelve horizontal units (5:12 pitch). - b.
 Single-family and two-family dwellings shall have eaves or overhangs a minimum of nine (9) inches from the facade's siding material on at least eighty percent (80%) of the roof line.
 The eave or overhang shall be measured after the installation of masonry. - 3.
 Garages: - a.
 A one-car, attached garage shall be required for all single-family dwellings, and a one-car attached garage shall be required for each unit in a two-family dwelling. - b.
 Front loading garages shall be limited to three vehicle access.
 For corner lots, front loading garages facing the street in which the dwelling derives its address shall be limited to three vehicle access. - 4.
 Mechanical Equipment: Mechanical equipment, central air conditioner units located on the ground, propane tanks, and the like shall not be located in front of the front facade.
 On corner lots this standard applies to each facade that faces a street.